The best drinking games for students, adults, & teams

 9. The Flip Cup Drinking Game

 Again a game that involves splitting into two teams, Flip Cup is fairly ferocious.
-Have two plastic cups ready at the same end of the table and each team forming an orderly line.
+Have two plastic cups ready at the same end of the table, and each team form an orderly line.
 The first two members of each team kick it off by placing their plastic cup face down over the edge of the table and attempting to flip it so it lands in an upright position.
 After achieving this, the cup then goes down the line to the next person.
-The team to finish first wins, the losing team then has to down their drinks.
-This is one of the most fun team drinking games and will have you laughing all night long.
+The team to finish first wins, and the losing team then has to down their drinks.
+This is one of the most fun team-drinking games and will have you laughing all night long.